JustDoItBetter/FITS-frontend/README.md

 ## API Examples

-FITS includes an example program demonstrating how to interact with the FITS API.
-This example shows how to make health checks and handle various error scenarios.
+FITS includes example programs demonstrating how to interact with the FITS API.
+These examples show how to make health checks, authenticate with credentials, and handle various error scenarios.

 ### Quick Start
 ```bash